Skip to main content

 Zooming While in a Dialog

-• Use the View menu's zoom commands for precise magnification control.
+• Use the View menu’s zoom options.

 Correcting the Color